-Against a backdrop of high unemployment, low interest rates and volatile markets, some investors are leaning toward the barbell investment approach.
+Against a backdrop of high unemployment, low interest rates and volatile markets, some institutional investors are leaning toward the barbell investment approach.
 On one end, they look to scoop up assets in the distressed retail and hospitality sectors, betting on a quick and sharp rebound in the post-COVID world.
-On the other hand, investors are also balancing their portfolio with defensive assets such as data centres, which had held up strongly since the onset of the pandemic.
+On the other hand, accredited investors are also balancing their portfolio with defensive assets such as data centres, which had held up strongly since the onset of the pandemic.

 Despite concerns of a second virus wave as governments gradually loosen lockdown measures, market confidence has begun to turn the corner in certain cities.
 For instance, Australia’s consumer sentiment has now recovered back to nearly pre-COVID levels.
 Notwithstanding the encouraging survey result, this level remains 7 per cent compared to a year ago.